A Guide to Psychology and its Practice

 I find myself in a situation where I am having difficulty paying her.
 I have considered seeing her an investment ($180 a session, weekly session, no mental health insurance) and it has been a wise investment.
 I’ve been able to make changes in my life that I wouldn’t have been able to make otherwise.
 I talked with her about seeing her twice a month as opposed to weekly.

 I feel very angry and confused and sad about my conversation with her regarding my seeing her less often.
-She told me in the past that she identifies with me and that my problem of suppressing emotions to the point of truly not even knowing that I’m having them was one of her main issues in her therapy as well.
+She told me in the past that she identifies with me and that my problem of suppressing emotions to the point of truly not even knowing that I’m having them was one of her main issues in her psychotherapy as well.
 She has said that she cares for me and feels a genuine connection with me that she thinks we would have if we had met under different circumstances.
 I feel there is a genuine connection and I do believe she is concerned for my welfare and happy with my progress.
 When I talked with her about not seeing her as often yesterday, I didn’t ask her to cut her fee, but she said, “I wish I were a wealthy woman where I was able to offer a sliding scale fee to some of my clients, but I am unable to—especially because of my health situation and all the work I missed last year.”
-(She did not work for approximately 2 months.)
+(She did not work for approximately two months.)

 We did not have time to discuss her comment as it was the end of the session, but I am very angry that she is not willing to cut her fee.
 It makes me feel that doesn’t care for me and my progress as much as I thought she did.
 It reminds me of my parents, who care about me, but have never been there for me in any emotional way that I’ve needed them.
 It reminds me of my mother, who cares about me, but could not get over her own issues to even ever hug me.
 It feels like she cares about me only if I’m paying.
 Seeing her has been a great financial sacrifice and I feel if she really cared about my progress like I thought she did, she would be willing to sacrifice some too—especially considering I make a fraction of what she makes.
-One of my friends and my boyfriend are both practicing therapists and have said that they have cut fees in similar circumstances.
+One of my friends and my boyfriend are both practicing psychotherapists and have said that they have cut fees in similar circumstances.
 My friend said that with one client she truly enjoyed the work she did with the that client and cared about her progress, therefore she was willing to cut her fee.

-I’ve looked around on the internet, but have not been able to find information on standards and guidelines to fees/cutting them/changing them/etc. From a business standpoint I understand my therapist’s position, but I also feel that if she cared and identified with me the way she said she has then she would be willing to cut her fee.
+I’ve looked around on the internet, but have not been able to find information on standards and guidelines to fees/cutting them/changing them/etc. From a business standpoint I understand my psychotherapist’s position, but I also feel that if she cared and identified with me the way she said she has then she would be willing to cut her fee.
 On the other hand, I think that my boyfriend and friend may be telling me that they sometimes cut their fees to show empathy towards me and aren’t looking at the situation objectively.
 And beyond all of this, I’m also not sure I can feel intimate with her in the future because of this situation.

 There are actually two issues here.